 Hello, and welcome to Physical Attraction.

+We produce some pretty eclectic material, mostly surrounding physics, but science, technology, climate change, and even economics have all been major focuses in the past.
 Here's a guide to some of the episodes we've done so far and what words to search for to track them down:

 - A series on the life-cycles of stars (Hot and Heavy)

 - The Climate 201 series, covering topics in climate change - from the different greenhouse gases , carbon budgets, and climate scenarios

 - A massive series on possible apocalyptic events (the TEOTWAWKI specials) including earthquakes, supervolcanoes, pandemics (natural and engineered), nuclear war, artificial intelligence, cyberwarfare, climate change, peak oil, malthusian collapse, and asteroid collisions... as well as how we deal with these issues in general!

 - A series on the Laws of Thermodynamics